hyperledger/besu-docs/docs/Tutorials/Kubernetes/Deploy-Charts.md

 rest of this tutorial we use the **[Dev](https://github.com/ConsenSys/quorum-kubernetes/tree/master/dev)** Helm charts.
 After you have cloned the [Quorum-Kubernetes](https://github.com/ConsenSys/quorum-kubernetes) repository, change the directory to `dev` for the rest of this tutorial.

 ```bash
 cd dev/helm
 ```

+If you are running the cluster on AWS or Azure, please remember to update the `values.yml` with `provider: aws` or `provider: azure` as well.

-You are also free to customize any of the charts in this repo to suit your requirements and pull requests are encouraged to extend functionality.
+You are also free to customize any of the charts in this repository to suit your requirements and pull requests are encouraged to extend functionality.

 ### 1. Check that you can connect to the cluster with `kubectl`